23andMe/Yamale/README.md

 ### Validating
 There are several ways to feed Schemata schema and data files.
 The simplest way is to let Schemata take care of reading and parsing your YAML files.

-All you need to do is supply the file's path:
+All you need to do is supply the files' path:
 ```python
 # Import Schemata and make a schema object:
 import schemata